DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.2.11 =
+* Released 2025-05-27
+* ⭐️ Please <a href="https://wordpress.org/support/plugin/photo-block/reviews/#new-post">Rate the Plugin</a> ❤️ to help spread the word and encourage future development.
+* Bug fix: Setting block defaults for Photos and Captions.
+This will make generating and setting styles more reliable.
+* Bug fix: Errors in global style generation will now be visible.
+* Bug fix: Popover states in the block toolbar refused to close.

 = 1.2.8 =
 * Released 2025-05-24
-* ❤️ Please <a href="https://wordpress.org/support/plugin/photo-block/reviews/#new-post">Rate the Plugin</a> to help spread the word!
-Upcoming features include a better cropping experience, and better animated gif support.
 * Bug fix: Replacing an existing image with a caption from the media library adds a second caption.
 * Bug fix: Enter on non-multiline caption should proceed to next block or select the parent photo block.
 * Bug fix: Make sure transferring from image block to photo block brings along caption.